omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 !!! note
 	Note that the "Value facet mode" setting at the top of the category editing interface will apply to all of the value facets you add to this category.
 "Match any" will allow users to broaden their results by adding more selections, while "Match all" will narrow the results when more criteria are added.

+A title is required; this will be the public heading displayed to users, and you can use it to explain how the facet works (for example, "Search within descriptions" or "Select subject headings").

 Use the dropdown to select which property to use for the facet.
-For example, you may wish to select your description field, and allow users to search within those description texts.
-Or you may wish to select the subject field, and allow users to see all the controlled values you are using as subject headings.
+For example, you may wish to select your description field, and allow users to search within those description texts (with the "Text input" select type and the "Contains" query type).
+Or you may wish to select your subject field, and allow users to see all the controlled values you are using as subject headings.
 You can leave this blank to provide searching or browsing options across all of the resources' properties.

 Set the Select type for the browse faceting.
 This sets how site visitors interact with the options in the field:

 - Single (list).
 Visitors can select only one; options are displayed in a list of radio buttons.
 An "All" option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "All" again.
 - Multiple (list).
-Visitors can select multiple; all options are displayed in a list of checkboxes.
+Visitors can select multiple; options are displayed in a list of checkboxes.
 Multiple selections by site visitors will **narrow** (Option 1 AND Option 2) the search results, regardless of the "Match any"/"Match all" value behavior set on the category.
 - Single (dropdown menu).
 Visitors can select only one; all options are displayed in a dropdown menu.
-A "Select one..." option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "Select one..." again.
+A "Select one..." option appears at the top and is selected on page load; users can choose another option, and then clear that choice by clicking "Select one..." again.
 - Text input.
 Visitors can type in text to include or exclude resources that include that text in their values.

 For **lists or dropdown menus**, you can set a **Query type** (queries are available for value facets only; not for classes, templates, item sets, etc.).
 The options are: